MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 1. Replace `<Custom model output entity>` with the entity name you provided during the Model Output Parameters step of configuration

 1. Replace `<guid value>` with the Customer ID of the customer you'd like to access the record for.
-This can typically be found by finding the customer in the [customer profiles page](customer-profiles.md) and copying the guid of the customer in the CustomerID field.
+This can typically be found in the [customer profiles page](customer-profiles.md) and copying the guid of the customer in the CustomerID field.

 ## Frequently Asked Questions